The original version of this review was published in the online magazine Examiner in 2015.

 But then, of course, the Tyrannosaurus rex escapes.
 In one of the best known scenes in sci-fi motion picture history, the dinosaur attacks two SUV’s, eating a lawyer (always a good move) and almost killing Hammond’s grandchildren Lex (Ariana Richards) and Tim (Joseph Mazzello).
 It’s a stunning moment, expertly blending animatronics and CG to eye-popping effect, and it jump-starts several superb action sequences; once you get to the velociraptors searching for prey in an industrial kitchen, all other faults in the film have been forgotten.

 It’s well known that immediately after wrapping Spielberg flew to Poland to film Schindler’s List (1993), supervising post-production on Jurassic Park remotely.
 That may account for its awkward first half.
-But it doesn’t excuse the haphazard overall tone of the film; Jurassic Park has its moments, but it’s nowhere near Spielberg’s amazing grasp of direction ten years prior.
+But it doesn’t excuse the haphazard overall tone of the film.
+Jurassic Park has its moments, but it’s nowhere near Spielberg’s amazing grasp of directing ten years prior.

 Four years down the line and Spielberg returned with The Lost World: Jurassic Park (1997), a misbegotten sequel which manages to make the first film a masterpiece by comparison.
 Ian Malcolm, the smartass mathematician from the first film, travels to Isla Sorna, a second island where cloned dinos roam free.
 His mission is to help document the existence of the creatures before a bunch of mercenaries and hunters capture them for their own nefarious purposes.
 It’s pretty forgettable, save by one breathtaking scene involving a slowly-splintering piece of glass, and a climax in which Spielberg gets his King Kong on by letting a Tyrannosaurus rex loose in San Diego.
 It’s the only fun moment in a film painfully lacking in fun.
 You know you’re in trouble when Jeff Goldblum, the best character in Jurassic Park, looks utterly bored throughout the whole thing.
 But hell if it isn’t better than the next two films in the franchise.